doergestim/bnb_competitive_labs/Cards/IC/labs/credmaster.md

 ## Open the Defender View

-Before spraying, open a **third terminal** to watch the server logs live - this is the blue team / analyst perspective:
+Before spraying, open a **second terminal** to watch the server logs live - this is the blue team / analyst perspective:

 ```bash
 tail -f /tmp/auth_server.log